summer-of-maps/2018-SierraStreamsInstitute-HabitatSuitabilityModels/README.md

+# ReadMe - Using R for Habitat Suitability Modeling and Data Prep for MaxEnt SDM

+This ReadMe has two parts.
+The first deals with the habitat suitability modeling R script and config file, while the second deals with the DataPreparation_ForMaxEnt_SDM_GUI.R file used for species distribution modeling.
+Both are located in 'src' in this repository.

-CREATING A HABITAT SUITABILITY MODEL FROM .TIFF RASTER and .SHP VECTOR DATA FOR MULTIPLE SPECIES
+### Part 1: CREATING A HABITAT SUITABILITY MODEL FROM .TIFF RASTER and .SHP VECTOR DATA FOR MULTIPLE SPECIES

 This ReadMe document is designed to allow the user to use and modify the R script "SUITABILITY_MODELING_FINAL_SCRIPT.R" and the associated CSV config file "SUITABILITY_MODELING_FINAL_CONFIG.CSV".